 Western Australia: Halls Creek

-In the East Kimberley, Halls Creek offers a notable example from the 1990s where a family feud was resolved through co‑mediation that blended customary practice and contemporary facilitation.
-A panel of three co‑mediators drawn from the local region — including both men and women respected by their communities — conducted separate meetings before convening a joint session at a neutral venue.
-The informal, culturally sensitive process avoided court proceedings and produced a peaceful outcome.
+In the East Kimberley, Halls Creek provides a useful example from the 1990s where a serious family feud was resolved through co‑mediation that blended customary practice with contemporary facilitation.
+A panel of three co‑mediators drawn from the local region — including respected men and women — held separate preparatory meetings before convening a joint session at a neutral venue.
+The informal, culturally attuned process avoided court proceedings and produced a durable, peaceful outcome.

-This case underlines how community trust in mediators, respect for cultural protocols and flexible process design can produce effective dispute resolution without reliance on adversarial institutions.
+This case highlights how community trust in mediators, respect for cultural protocols and flexible process design can produce effective dispute resolution without relying on adversarial institutions.

 Queensland: Right People for Country Program

-The Right People for Country program in Queensland supports traditional owner groups to resolve boundary and membership disputes through owner‑led, culturally appropriate processes.
-Rather than defaulting to courts or government determinations, this program emphasises supporting the right people to meet on Country, map connections, and negotiate agreements that reflect customary governance.
+The Right People for Country program in Queensland supports Traditional Owner groups to resolve boundary and membership disputes through owner‑led, culturally appropriate processes.
+Instead of defaulting to courts or government determinations, the program emphasises enabling the right people to meet on Country, map connections and negotiate agreements that reflect customary governance.

-Support offered under the program often includes independent facilitators with cultural knowledge, training in strategic negotiation and dispute resolution, resourcing for on‑Country visits and mapping, and logistical assistance to ensure the right people are present.
-The result is community-led access arrangements that better reflect lived obligations to Country.
+Support provided under the program often includes independent facilitators with cultural knowledge, training in negotiation and dispute resolution, resourcing for on‑Country visits and mapping, and logistical assistance so the right people can attend.
+The result is community‑led access arrangements that better reflect lived obligations to Country and are more likely to be respected and complied with.

 Collaborative mapping of Country is often a key part of boundary dispute resolution processes.